alanjames1987/marilyn/README.md

 Include a script for the `marilyn.js` or `marilyn-min.js` file after a script for it's dependency, `underscore.js` or `lodash.js`.

-Upon including the `marilyn.js` file a global `Marilyn` object will be available.
+Upon including the `marilyn.js` file a global `marilyn` object will be available.

 Marilyn does not yet support AMD.
 You will have to load it using the `<script></script>` tags for now.